Ayaga: The story of a child beggar at Usmanu Danfodio University | The ICIR

 Mubarak earned the Ayaga nickname because of his speech defect.
 He can only accurately articulate ‘ah’, ‘ya’, and ‘ga’, with the remaining sounds resembling a mumble.
 As a result, he shies away from conversations and would rather use gestures in answering inquiries.

-This reporter, however, forced a conversation out of Mubarak on a sunny afternoon, after seeing him dipping money he had made from his latest benefactors into his breast pocket.
+This reporter, however, forced a conversation with Mubarak on a sunny afternoon, after seeing him dipping money he had made from his latest benefactors into his breast pocket.
 He eventually learns from the bumpy conversation that Mubarak’s family also survives on the proceeds of his begging sessions.

 Mubarak simply replied ‘yes’ to questions such as how he intended to get home.
 When the reporter asked in Hausa how much transportation back home costs him, he reacted by bringing a N100 note from his pocket.